Suddenly a grain of sand invades an oyster,

-peacefully lying in the depths of the oceans,
+peacefully lying in the depths of the ocean,

 unhappy a road accident.